-The public feeding of horses has been an ongoing issue over the years, but with so many more people relishing the opportunity to enjoy a daily stroll during the Covid-19 pandemic, it has unfortunately meant a rise in lockdown walkers feeding horses.
-For many horse owners, this is having some devastating consequences.
+The public feeding of horses has been an ongoing issue over the years, but with so many more dog owners and health-conscious people trying to hit their daily step target, it has unfortunately meant a rise in walkers feeding horses.
 There are countless reports on social media channels on how the public feeding of horses has resulted in serious illness and in some cases, death and it needs to end.
 Fast.

 We take a look at some reasons why we need to keep spreading the word that feeding other peoples’ horses is not okay due to the consequences it may cause.